expo/expo/docs/pages/update-spec/introduction.md

 ```

 ### Asset
 A conformant client-library MUST make a GET request to the asset url specified by the manifest.
-The client library SHOULD include a header accepting the assets content type as specified in the manifest.
+The client-library SHOULD include a header accepting the assets content type as specified in the manifest.
 Additionaly the client-library SHOULD specify the compression encoding the client-library is capable of handling.

 Example headers:
 ```